Google Pixel 9 vs. Pixel 9 Pro: Which should you buy?

 Weight198 grams199 grams

-There are some notable differences here that could sway you in the direction of the Google Pixel 9 Pro or confirm that you will find the Pixel 9 sufficient.
+There are some notable differences here that could sway you toward the Google Pixel 9 Pro or confirm that you will find the Pixel 9 sufficient.

 Google Pixel 9 vs. Pixel 9 Pro: Features, functions, and performance

-Both the Google Pixel 9 and Google Pixel 9 Pro launches with Android 14 and are powered by the Google Tensor G4 processor, The Pixel 9 comes equipped with 12GB RAM while the Google Pixel 9 Pro boasts a much more powerful 16GB RAM.
-But Lee says in his Pixel 9 review that it performs well when it comes to opening and juggling apps, and even handling AI tasks. it didn't get too warm when he played a variety of games, though he did notice a slight delay with touch input.
+The Google Pixel 9 and Google Pixel 9 Pro launched with Android 14 but upgraded to Android 15, and the Google Tensor G4 processor powers the Pixel.
+The Pixel 9 has 12GB RAM, while the Google Pixel 9 Pro boasts a much more powerful 16GB RAM.
+However, Lee says in his Pixel 9 review that it performs well when opening, juggling apps, and even handling AI tasks.
+It didn't get too warm when he played various games, though he did notice a slight delay with touch input.

 Sutrich found the same results with the Google Pixel 9 Pro.
-He found that the phone stay cooled even after 30-minute or longer gaming sessions.
-But he finds it throttles faster than the Pixel 8 Pro.
+He found that the phone stayed cool after 30-minute or longer gaming sessions but throttled faster than the Pixel 8 Pro.

-With both phones, you also get Google VPN along with end-to-end security designed by Google.
+With both phones, you also get Google VPN and end-to-end security designed by Google.
 This includes multi-layer hardware security, tensor security core, Titan M2 security co-processor, anti-malware and anti-phishing protection, and spam protection for phone calls and messages.

-Safety features in both include satellite SOS, emergency SOS, crisis alerts, car crash detection, safety checks, and more.
+Google gave both Pixels satellite SOS, emergency SOS, crisis alerts, car crash detection, safety checks, and more.
 There’s also Wi-Fi 7, Bluetooth 5.3 with dual antennas for enhanced quality and connection, NFC, Google Cast, and built-in GPS.
-One difference between them is that, along with all the other sensors they include, the Google Pixel 9 Pro adds a temperature sensor.
+One distinction between them is that the Google Pixel 9 Pro adds a temperature sensor along with all the other sensors they include.
 It also adds an ultra-wideband chip for accurate ranging and spatial orientation.

 So, both these phones offer comparable specs when it comes to performance.
-The main differences you’ll find relate to the screen refresh rate and display itself, as noted above, along with the fact that the Google Pixel 9 Pro has more RAM.
-If you’re a serious mobile gamer, then you might want to opt for the step-up phone.
+The primary differences you’ll find relate to the screen refresh rate and display, as noted above, and the fact that the Google Pixel 9 Pro has more RAM.
+You might opt for the step-up phone if you’re a serious mobile gamer.
 Otherwise, both offer specs comparable to those of the performance department.

 Google Pixel 9 vs. Pixel 9 Pro: How good are the cameras?

-The rear camera of the Google Pixel 9 can take 4K videos with a digital video zoom of up to 7x, while you can also take 4K videos from the front camera.
+The rear camera of the Google Pixel 9 can take 4K videos with a digital video zoom of up to 7x, and you can also take 4K videos.
 Enjoy features like Audio Magic Eraser, cinematic blur, slo-mo, and more.
-There’s stereo recording, speech enhancement, wind noise reduction, and audio zoom.
+Stereo recording, speech enhancement, wind noise reduction, and audio zoom are also available.

 Lee found that photos captured with the Google Pixel 9 "aren't bad, but they're not particularly remarkable" either.
-They are crisp and detailed, he found, with good dynamic range even in lower lighting conditions.
-But he finds they lack vibrancy and saturation, and can sometimes look dull.
+He found they are crisp and detailed, with good dynamic range even in lower lighting conditions.
+But he finds they lack vibrancy and saturation and can sometimes look dull.

 Taking a photo with the Google Pixel 9 Pro